Level/abstract-level/README.md

 - `keyEncoding` (string or object, default `'utf8'`): encoding to use for keys
 - `valueEncoding` (string or object, default `'utf8'`): encoding to use for values.

 See [Encodings](#encodings) for a full description of these options.
-Other `options` are forwarded to `db.open()` which is automatically called.
+Other `options` (except the `passive` option) are forwarded to `db.open()` which is automatically called.
 Any read & write operations are queued internally until the database has finished opening.
 If opening fails, those queued operations will yield errors.

 ### `db.status`